Cj-bc/blib/docs/blib-library-coding-guide.md

     #
     # copyright (c) 2018 Cj-bc
     # This software is released under MIT License.
+    #
   ```

+  make sure the last line contains only '#'.
+  This is because of blib.generate_doc.

 # coding style
   Basically, you can code in any way.